Types Of Car Sensors And What They Do

 Where is the coolant level sensor?
 This engine management sensor is part of the cooling system, often found on the radiator or on the bottom of the expansion tank.

-One of the most common symptoms of a bad coolant level sensor is the dashboard oil warning indicator remaining on.
+One of the most prevalent symptoms of a faulty coolant level sensor is the dashboard oil warning indicator remaining on.
 Watch the engine temperature as well, and if it gets too hot, be sure to check the coolant level via the dipstick manually.

 9. Manifold Absolute Pressure (MAP) Sensor